-The physical properties of an object or substance are the properties that are measurable.
+The physical properties of an object or substance are the measurable properties.
 These are the properties that have a value when it is measured.
-The change in physical properties of a system can be termed as a change of status of that object.
+The change in the physical properties of a system can be termed as a change of status of that object.

 Example of physical properties are, Temperature, Density, weight, mass, volume etc

 Types Of Physical property

 Intensive properties are those physical properties that do not change when we change the amount that is getting measured.
 For example, The temperature of an object is 100°C. Now, if we break it apart, each individual piece will have the same temperature.
 Right?
 That is called Intensive properties.